Biography

 Died: March 15, 1902

-Isrel Larry Blackburn was born into slavery in Mercer County, Kentucky on May 3, 1818, on a plantation owned by John Bowman.
+Israel Larry Blackburn was born into slavery in Mercer County, Kentucky on May 3, 1818, on a plantation owned by John Bowman.
 There he would live until 1864 when he was sold by Bowman to the Union Army.
-At that time Isrel was assigned regiment garrison duties at Camp Nelson in Company C of the 124th U.S. “Colored Infantry” in Kentucky, just one of the 175 colored regiments formed during the Civil War.
+At that time Israel was assigned regiment garrison duties at Camp Nelson in Company C of the 124th U.S. “Colored Infantry” in Kentucky, just one of the 175 colored regiments formed during the Civil War.
 His service there earned him the rank of sergeant before he was discharged on June 23, 1865.

 In 1866, Blackburn and his six children made their way north.
-The 1870 Downers Grove census reveals that Isrel was living in Downers Grove with his youngest five children ranging in age from 8 to 24 years old.
+The 1870 Downers Grove census reveals that Israel was living in Downers Grove with his youngest five children ranging in age from 8 to 24 years old.
 His eldest son, Gayland was living in Chicago and worked in the household of industrialist Joseph T Ryerson in 1870.

 Since Downers Grove had been founded by abolitionists from New England, it was not surprising that the local citizens helped him when he arrived.
-He was able to acquire 2.47 acres of land from Samuel Curtiss and it was on that property that Isrel, a widower, continued to raise his family.
-Isrel farmed the land at the southwest corner of Forest and Curtiss Streets where he grew crops, including celery, and then sold the produce to local citizens.
-With his 6’2” frame and long beard, Isrel was easily recognized and became affectionately known around town as “Uncle Larry”.
-Isrel soon took an interest in the affairs of the village and was one of the 38 signers of the Incorporation Papers for Downers Grove which was incorporated as an official village on March 31, 1873.
+He was able to acquire 2.47 acres of land from Samuel Curtiss and it was on that property that Israel, a widower, continued to raise his family.
+Israel farmed the land at the southwest corner of Forest and Curtiss Streets where he grew crops, including celery, and then sold the produce to local citizens.
+With his 6’2” frame and long beard, Israel was easily recognized and became affectionately known around town as “Uncle Larry”.

 On Decoration Day, now called Memorial Day, Blackburn was often seen placing flags and flowers on Civil War graves at the Main Street Cemetery.
 He and other Civil War veterans and members of the Naper Post of the Grand Army of the Republic in Downers Grove could be seen proudly marching in parades to honor those who died in the Civil War.
 Several years ago a G.A.R. star was added to his gravestone in honor of his participation in the organization.